QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 4. Create a Shortcut to the .bat file you created and move it to your staging folder from step 1.
 5. Navigate to your Template/Project folder and go to: `...\RoNTemplate\Saved\Cooked\Windows\ReadyOrNot` and copy **ONLY** the `Content` folder
 6. Paste your `Content` folder into your `pakchunk99-YOURMAPNAME` folder
-7. From this pasted `Content` folder, enter it and delete the files that start with *"ShaderArchive-Global"* but do not delete any others
-    * If you include these files the game will immediately crash when you launch it.
-    * If you delete the others then materials in your map may be broken
 7. Drag your `pakchunk99-YOURMAPNAME` folder onto your .bat shortcut.
 A command window will pop up and tell you when it is complete.
 If successful you should have a new file in your staging directory named `pakchunk99-YOURMAPNAME.pak`
 8. Copy your `pakchunk99-YOURMAPNAME.pak` to `C:\SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`
 9. Your map should now be available in the game